No man but a

 I'm interested graphics, too, and have designed and taught several graphics courses in the past.
 Several of my students are working on projects related to graphics or with a graphics component.
 I've written some simple example programs to help beginners and also a small graphics library.
 Both are intended for use with OpenGL Version 1, and are therefore seriously out of date.

 I enjoy writing manuals for software, provided that I enjoy using the software.
 You can find some examples of software and other stuff on my Writings page.

-A radio program broadcast by the BBC in 1959, featuring Tristram Cary (1925-2008) triggered my interest in electronic music.
-I worked for Peter Zinovieff at Electronic Music Studios during 1969-73.
+A radio program broadcast by the BBC in 1959, featuring Tristram Cary (1925-2008), triggered my interest in electronic music.
+I worked for Peter Zinovieff at Electronic Music Studios (Putney, UK) during 1969-73.
 Nowadays, I listen mostly to older instruments that rely on wood, felt, catgut, horsehair, and similar materials.

 I enjoy a few frames of snooker from time to time, but I do not play very well — my highest break in competition was 40.